chef/chef-licensing/components/ruby/README.md

    However, we need to provided the texts as an array or arrays when the provided text is to be displayed as menu.
 The format to be followed is as: `[header, [choices]]`

    - Example: `messages: ["The header of the menu", ["Option 1", "Option 2"]]`

+   Messages can also be provided in erb formats to display values received in other states or values of constants/variables defined in the class `ChefLicensing::TUIEngine::TUIEngineState`

 4. `prompt_type`: `prompt_type` key defines the type of prompt for an interaction.
 The supported prompt types are: